OsmanAEG/PySYCL/README.md

 # About
-The purpose of this software is to deliver SYCL based functionalities for use within Python development environments.
-The objective being to facilitate GPU targetted development.
+PySYCL is an open-source Python interface for SYCL that enables Python applications to leverage SYCL-based functionalities for heterogeneous computing.

 # Website
 https://osmanaeg.github.io/PySYCL/